ts4z/barge-rulebook/README.md

 - libcommonmark-perl
 - texlive-xetex
-- texlive-latex-base
+- texlive-fonts-extra
 - make
 - perl

-If that works, it's news to me.
-I haven't verified that this list is complete.
+I believe this list is complete.
+It is possible to wrap these up into a Docker container; however the container is prohibitively large for the free GitHub runners, so I build the LaTeX rulebook manually.

-Please let me know.
+For easy building of the rulebook, see the commands in the Makefile.

 Markdown notes
 --------------